dstlry/dstlr/README.md

 ./bin/extract.sh
 ```

-Note: Modify `extract.sh` based on your environment (e.g., available memory, number of executors, Solr, etc.) - options available [here](src/main/scala/io/dstlr/package.scala).
+Note: Modify `extract.sh` based on your environment (e.g., available memory, number of executors, Solr, neo4j password, etc.) - options available [here](src/main/scala/io/dstlr/package.scala).

 After the extraction is done, check if an output folder (called `triples/` by default) is created, and several Parquet files are generated inside the output folder.

+If you want to inspect the Parquet file:

+- Download  and build [parquet-tools](https://github.com/apache/parquet-mr/tree/master/parquet-tools) following instructions.

+Note: If you are on Mac, you could also install it with Homebrew `brew install parquet-tools`.

-In case you want to view the Parquet file in JSON format:
+- View the Parquet file in JSON format:

 ```
 parquet-tools cat --json [filename]